micahbolen/institutions-search/README.md

 institutions-search
 ===================

-Search for a U.S. college or university by name.
+Search for a U.S. college or university by name (or part of the name).

 [Demo](http://institutions-search.appspot.com/?q=florida)